Coronavirus latest: China mourns COVID-19 victims | DW | 04.04.2020

-China has been mourning the thousands of "martyrs" who have died in the fight against the new coronavirus.
-The World Bank Group president believes the pandemic will cause a major recession.
+China has been mourning the thousands of "martyrs" who have died in the fight against COVID-19.
+Meanwhile, US President Donald Trump is accused of undermining health officials' guidance.
 Follow DW for the latest.

 Updates in Universal Coordinated Time (UTC/GMT)